Monday, December 29, 2025

 Daniel 12:1

-The end of the Great tribulation is the end of the 70 Weeks: it is the time of Jesus's second coming, to deliver the saints of God from great tribulation and save Israel as a people and nation:
+The end of the Great tribulation is the end of the 70 Weeks.
+It is the time of Jesus's second coming, to deliver the saints of God from great tribulation and save Israel as a people and nation:

 29 "Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 30 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 31 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.
 Matthew 24:29-31